Tbusk/Ecommerce-WebApp/README.md

   Also, the project is using a local apache tomcat 10.1.6 server, and it is only guaranteed to work on that server.
   Additionally, this project was made for eclipse, but it will work in other IDEs after a few URLS in the file are updated to run it on another IDE like IDEA due to how the IDEs host webpages.

-  The two templates used in this web project:
+  Templates used in this web project:
 * https://startbootstrap.com/template/shop-homepage
 * https://getbootstrap.com/docs/5.0/examples/checkout/